This post may contain affiliate links. Please read our disclosure policy.

 How long do you bake salmon at 375°F?

-Bake salmon at 375°F for 15 to 20 minutes, depending on thickness.
-The salmon is done when it is opaque and flakes easily with a fork.
+Bake a 6 ounce salmon fillet wrapped in foil at 375°F for 15 to 20 minutes.
+The salmon is done when it turns opaque, flakes easily with a fork, and reaches an internal temperature of 135°F at the thickest part.

 How do you know when salmon is done?

 Store cooked salmon in an airtight container in the refrigerator for up to 3 days.
-Reheat gently in the oven at a low temperature to prevent it from drying out.
+Reheat gently in a 275°F oven for 10 to 12 minutes, covered with foil, to keep it from drying out.
+Avoid the microwave when possible, as it tends to overcook the fish.

 Ways To Use Leftover Ingredients